Local council tax reduction

 This will also be the case where the customer would qualify for CTR based on their income and also meets the adult disability premium conditions.
 A deduction will be made from the CTR entitlement for any other adult who is living in the property as a member of the household and who is not the partner of the customer.
 The amount of the deduction will depend on the income of the other adult / s.
 If you have savings of more than £6,000 you will be unable to apply for CTR.

 CTR must be applied for and is not automatically granted.
-Application forms are available from the council.
+You can download an application form or contact the council.